Impact Factor 3.113 | CiteScore 3.03

 The Family Medicine and Primary Care section is directed at scholarly work that has been generated in real life primary health care, such as prevention, diagnosis, treatment, and management of important health problems in the primary health care population, and functioning of our health care system.

-Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, Emerging Sources Citation Index, CLOCKSS
+Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, Science Citation Index Expanded, CLOCKSS

 PMCID: all published articles receive a PMCID

 Family Medicine and Primary Care welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Study Protocol and Systematic Review.